aelvan/Imager-Craft/README.md

 ### imgixSourceIsWebProxy [bool]
 *Default: `false`*
 Indicates if your Imgix source is a web proxy or not.

+### imgixUseCloudSourcePath [bool]
+*Default: `true`*
+If enabled, Imager will prepend the Craft source path to the asset path, before passing it to the Imgix URL builder.
+This makes it possible to have one Imgix source pulling images from many Craft sources when they are on the same S3 bucket, but in different subfolder.

 ### imgixShardStrategy [string]
 *Default: `'cycle'`*